nodrognaes/Ecom-Redux/README.md

 ## How to use: ##

 When visiting the site, the user will be able to create an account, which will automatically log them in.
-The main page displays all available products, which can be added to the cart
+The main page displays all available products, which can be added to the cart by clicking the Add to cart button.
+Clicking on a product will bring up more detailed product information, as well as options to add and remove from the cart.
+The cart will pop up in the upper right corner and can also be accessed by clicking on the cart icon.
+When the user is ready to check out, they will be taken to the payment page via Stripe.

 ## Demo ##